The Crown, a uniquely designed luxury residential

 high-rise that will be a new urban landmark in Taipei City

-The Crown building is located in Taipei City, Taiwan, in a privileged position in one of the most important transport hubs including the main station, where in the near future several high-rise buildings such as the Twin Towers of the city will be built.
+The building, called The Crown is located in the Datong District of Taipei (Taiwan), a privileged area due to its proximity to major transport hubs such as the HSR Taipei Station and where several high-rise buildings will be constructed in the near future.
 This new urban intervention in the area will be an important development point for the future of Taipei.

-The building programme consists of luxury flats, supported by a series of amenities that future owners will be able to enjoy, such as a lounge bar on the ground floor, a gym on the first floor, work areas and a library on the first floor and on the top floor supported by multifunctional rooms for social events.
+The building’s programme consists mainly of luxury flats and service areas that future owners will be able to enjoy.
+Highlights include a lounge bar on the ground floor, a gym on the first floor, work areas and a library on the first floor, and a sky garden on the top floor with multifunctional rooms for social events.

 The building has a total height of 108 m (31 floors), but without a doubt, the differentiating feature of the building is its spectacular facade.
 A white exoskeleton made up of fluid and sinuous shapes that frame the entire building volume and which, at the end, form the unique “crown” that gives the building its name.